Thursday, May 30, 2019

 Anderson, Ind.
 (May 26, 1973) - What was billed as the Little 500 turned out to be the "Dick Gaines Show".

 Gaines turned the 23rd annual Little 400 upside down Saturday night as he drove Sun Valley Speedway like an old man out for a Sunday afternoon ride.
-The husky veteran breezed to a four-lap victory in the rain shortened Little 500 to take home $5,910 in sliver dollars.
+The husky veteran breezed to a four-lap victory in the rain shortened Little 500 to take home $5,910 in silver dollars.

 After Gaines “got snookered” at the start, he recovered quickly.
 The Floyds Knobs, Ind., resident took the lead on the 11th lap and was home free.
 He had built up such a lead by the 237th lap that he pitted for fuel and did not lose his position.